Limeoats/Lime2D/README.md

 If you have any trouble getting Lime2D working or have any questions, please go to [http://www.limeoats.com/lime2d](http://www.limeoats.com/lime2d) and post at the bottom of the page.

 ### Issues
-If you find any bugs or you think of a feature that should be added to Lime2D, please create an Issue in this repository.
+If you find any bugs or you think of a feature that should be added to Lime2D, please [Create an Issue](https://github.com/Limeoats/Lime2D/issues) in this repository.
 Label it appropriately and I will begin working on it as soon as possible.

 ### License